zachowdhury/fizbazz-game/README.md

 # Buzz Fizz simple demo
 This is simple demo of a popular game buzz fizz.
-### How it works
+### Game rules
 In this game the word Fizz replaces all the numbers with a five in them or that are multiples of five.
-As in Fizz if the number contains both a multiple of five and a five it is replaced with Fizz-Fizz!.

-As in Buzz! all numbers that have a seven or are a multiple of seven are replaced with Buzz!.
-Numbers that are a multiple of seven and contain a seven are replaced with Buzz-Buzz!.
+As in Buzz! all numbers that have a three or are a multiple of three are replaced with Buzz!.

 Numbers that are a multiple of both or that contain both numbers would be replaced with Buzz-Fizz!.

 ### Installation

-This game requires nodeJS v6.14.2 Apology not using the lates LTS of nodeJS Install the dependencies and devDependencies and start the server.
+This game requires nodeJS v6.14.2 Apology not using the lates LTS of nodeJS

+Install the dependencies and devDependencies and start the server.

 ```sh